decode-it/cook/doc/manual/src/basic_example.md

 }
 ```

-Our fresh and tasty application can be build as follows
+Our fresh and tasty application can be built as follows
 ```bash
 $ cd MyBook
 # building